AmauryPARIS/gr-ephyl/README.md

 docker run -dti --net=host --expose 2222 --privileged m1mbert/cxlb-gnuradio-3.7:1.0
 ```

 This will enable the usage of the main OOT blocks of the ephyl/s3cap project.
 If you want to use the available LoRa PHY layer (based on this [project](https://github.com/AmauryPARIS/LoRa_PHY_Cxlb)), you also need to install it.
 You can follow the installation step (don't forget to source `setpaths.sh`).

+For an easier "plug and play" solution, you can use this [docker image](https://hub.docker.com/repository/docker/amauryparis/s3cap) where both EPHYL/S3CAP and LoRa are installed.

 ### GNU Radio hier blocks
 Depending on the flowgraph you would like to use, generating the python executable of the needed hierarchical block will be required.